Latest guidance for people with Crohn’s and Colitis on level of risk of complications from COVID-19, and what you should do as a result.

-Am I still in the high risk group even though shielding has paused?
+Am I still in the high risk group even if shielding is paused in my local area?

-If you live in Wales, Scotland, or Northern Ireland, you are able to leave home for work if you can't work from home, but should take all possible precautions when doing so.
+If you are at moderate or low risk, you are able to leave home for work - but only if you can't work from home.
+You should take all possible precautions when doing so.
 You should only return to your workplace if social distancing measures can be followed.

-If you are concerned about returning to work, we have created a letter of support to help you explain your risks to your employer.
-The government, in consultation with industry, has produced detailed guidance to help ensure workplaces are as safe as possible during the coronavirus pandemic, and we have information for employers about precautions to take when welcoming staff back to work.
-You should confirm with your employer that all necessary measures are being taken to keep you as safe as possible before you return to work.
+If you are concerned about going to work, we have created a letter of support to help you explain your risks to your employer.
+The government, in consultation with industry, has produced detailed guidance to help ensure workplaces are as safe as possible during the coronavirus pandemic, and we have information for employers about precautions to take.
+You should confirm with your employer that all necessary measures are being taken to keep you as safe as possible.
 If you're concerned that your employer is not taking all practical steps to promote social distancing, see our information on returning to work for guidance on how you can report the issue.

 We know being able to go to work will come as a relief to many people with Crohn's and Colitis, but may also be concerning for others.
-As your risk of serious complications from coronavirus is high, we recommend that you continue to stay inside as much as you feel you can.
 If you decide to go out, follow strict social distancing and try to avoid being outside at busy times.
 See our blog for more tips about going outside during the pandemic.
 The mental health charity Mind have lots of information about protecting your wellbeing during the coronavirus pandemic, including tips on staying active at home.

 Will I recover from coronavirus if I'm at increased risk?